alttch/psrt/README.md

 We love MQTT.
 And we use MQTT a lot.
 There are cases where MQTT ideally fits requirements.
 However, for some it does not satisfy our speed and reliability needs and produces additional overhead.
-That is why we invented PSRT and use it as the primary protocol for [EVA ICS](https://www.eva-ics.com) on large enterprise setups.
+That is why we invented PSRT and use it as the primary protocol for [EVA ICS](https://www.eva-ics.com) in large enterprise setups.

 ## What is the difference?